 Next, write a list of what would make the meeting more magical.
 Keep it simple.
 No touching, handshake only, be gentle, one hug, etc… Depending on how many characters you or the guest with sensitivities is planning on meeting, you may want to print out the requests.
 This would also be beneficial if the person will be meeting characters with other party guests and not always you.
 Whether you print it out or not, make sure that everyone who could possibly accompany said person to a meet and greet is informed of the requests.
 When you arrive at the line for your chosen character, you will see that they always have a cast member with them.
 Some have several cast members in attendance.
 Be sure to inform the first one you see of your requests.
 They will then inform the character prior to your turn to meet the character.

 By following this simple tip, you can avoid messy meltdowns and physical pain.
-Find out how to have a most magical Disney vacation by discovering what you should know about visiting the parks with a physical disability, chronic illness, special needs, a service dog, and more by reading my Disneyland attraction posts and recaps.
+Find out how to have a most magical Disney vacation by discovering what you should know about visiting the parks with a physical disability, chronic illness, special needs, a service dog, and more by reading my Disneyland attraction posts.
 Information about Disney World attractions will be coming soon as well as a tool to help handicapped guests in both parks.
 Visiting with a handicap of any kind can be daunting, but when you know what to expect in advance you have that much less to stress about.